Walter B. Chambers: Practice in New York

 Returning to New York, Chambers had planned on forming a practice with Ernest Flagg and others.
-However, he was engaged and it was decided that it would best for him to be gainfully employed.
+However, he was engaged, and it was decided that it would best for him to be gainfully employed.
 He went to work for Richard M. Hunt in the draft room where he worked with "Warrington Lawrence, Frank E Walllis, Anthony Hollond, and E.L.
 Masqueray."
 His partnership would be with formed with Ernest Flagg in 1894.
-In 1897 they moved into the Mills Building at 35 Wall Street, where they remained until 1919 when they moved to 111 East 40th Street.
-Usually, Ernest Flagg is credited with some of the work that emerged from their partnership, including, the Singer Building (the world's tallest building from 1908-1909), the Corcoran Gallery of Art in Washington, D.C., the Washington State Capitol and the Sheldon Library at St. Paul's School (Concord, New Hampshire).
+In 1897, they moved into the Mills Building at 35 Wall Street, where they remained until 1919 when they moved to 111 East 40th Street.
+Usually, Ernest Flagg is credited with some of the work that emerged from their partnership, including, the Singer Building (the world's tallest building from 1908 to 1909), the Corcoran Gallery of Art in Washington, D.C., the Washington State Capitol and the Sheldon Library at St. Paul's School (Concord, New Hampshire).
 Both Walter and Ernest Flagg were favorites of the Clark family of Cooperstown, New York.